Gladys-TM/Cloud-Azure-SOC/README.md

 ![Cloud Honeynet / SOC](https://github.com/Gladys-TM/Cloud-Azure-SOC/blob/main/Honeynet%20proj.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a miniature honeynet within the Azure environment.
+I aggregated log data from diverse sources into a Log Analytics workspace.
+Microsoft Sentinel then utilized this workspace to craft attack maps, trigger alerts, and generate incidents.
+The process involved measuring specific security metrics within an initially insecure environment over a 24-hour period.
+Subsequently, security controls were implemented to fortify the environment, and a further 24-hour metric measurement was conducted.
+The outcomes are presented below, encompassing the following metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)